jeras/verilator/docs/guide/exe_verilator.rst

    After generating the SystemC/C++ code, Verilator will invoke the toolchain to build the model library (and executable when :vlopt:`--exe` is also used).
-Verilator manages the build itself, and for this --build requires GNU Make to be available on the platform.
+Verilator manages the build itself, and for this :vlopt:`--build` requires GNU Make to be available on the platform.

 .. option:: --build-dep-bin <filename>

    Rarely needed.
-When a dependency (.d) file is created, this filename will become a source dependency, such that a change in this binary will have make rebuild the output files.
+When a dependency (:file:`.d`) file is created, this filename will become a source dependency, such that a change in this binary will have make rebuild the output files.
 Defaults to the full path to the Verilator binary.

-   This option was named `--bin` prior to version 4.228.
+   This option was named :code:`--bin` prior to version 4.228.

 .. option:: --build-jobs [<value>]

    Specify the level of parallelism for :vlopt:`--build`.
 If zero, uses the number of threads in the current hardware.
-Otherwise, the <value> must be a positive integer specifying the maximum number of parallel build jobs.
+Otherwise, the :command:`<value>` must be a positive integer specifying the maximum number of parallel build jobs.

    See also :vlopt:`-j`.

 .. option:: --cc

    Specifies C++ without SystemC output mode; see also :vlopt:`--sc` option.

 .. option:: --cdc

    Permanently experimental.
-Perform some clock domain crossing checks and issue related warnings (CDCRSTLOGIC) and then exit; if warnings other than CDC warnings are needed make a second run with :vlopt:`--lint-only`.
+Perform some clock domain crossing checks and issue related warnings (:code:`CDCRSTLOGIC`) and then exit; if warnings other than CDC warnings are needed make a second run with :vlopt:`--lint-only`.
 Additional warning information is also written to the file :file:`<prefix>__cdc.txt`.